Menu

 Unsure of the differences between UK and US terms?
 Need a refresher on how to do your stitches?
 In my ‘How to crochet: A handy reference guide’ EBook I help you with all of these terms and you can always have them to hand!
 You will also get exclusive access to free video instructions.
 Learn more about the eBook here.

-MINI CHRISTMAS CROCHET WREATH PATTERN
+CROCHET mini WREATH PATTERN

 With green yarn.